18 min read

 And you’d be right.
 Unfortunately, I haven’t been able to ascertain the provenance of those files.

 Are they an implementation detail of an OCI spec?
-Does they predate the burgeoning popularity and ubiquity of containers?
+Do they predate the burgeoning popularity and ubiquity of containers?
 After all, the files are listed in the useradd man page in the FILES section, and the getuid and getgid system calls, et al., also use them.

 Does the Shadow know?